giovanischiar/mo-channel/README.md

 |<img src="https://avatars.githubusercontent.com/u/1342004?s=48&v=4" width="50" height="50"><br>[Exoplayer](https://github.com/google/ExoPlayer)|The video player used by this application|
 |<img src="https://4.bp.blogspot.com/-NnAkV5vpYuw/XNMYF4RtLvI/AAAAAAAAI70/kdgLm3cnTO4FB4rUC0v9smscN3zHJPlLgCLcBGAs/s1600/Jetpack_logo%2B%25282%2529.png" width="50" height="50"><br>[Room](https://developer.android.com/jetpack/androidx/releases/room)|Persist application data|

-## Structure
-  Please check [my other project](https://github.com/giovanischiar/fridgnet?tab=readme-ov-file#structure) to learn more about the notation I used to create the diagrams in this project.

 ## Diagrams
+  Please check <a href="https://github.com/giovanischiar/diagram-notation">this repository</a> to learn more about the notation I used to create the diagrams in this project.

 ### Package `io.schiar.ruleofthree`
   This diagram shows all the packages the application has, along with their structures.
 Some packages are simplified, while others are more detailed.